Eyasushewangizaw/ELT/README.md

 # How I designed and implemented the pipeline:

-Google Cloud Storage (GCS) : I stored the raw CSV file in GCS Bucket, which served as the landing zone for external data uploads.
+A) Google Cloud Storage (GCS) : I stored the raw CSV file in GCS Bucket, which served as the landing zone for external data uploads.

-Compute Engine (VM) + Apache Airflow : I set up a Compute Engine virtual machine and installed Apache Airflow to orchestrate the pipeline.
+B) Compute Engine (VM) + Apache Airflow : I set up a Compute Engine virtual machine and installed Apache Airflow to orchestrate the pipeline.
 Airflow automates the process of extracting data from GCS, loading it into BigQuery, and performing transformations.

-BigQuery (Data Warehouse) : I used BigQuery as the data warehouse and structured it into three logical layers:
+C) BigQuery (Data Warehouse) : I used BigQuery as the data warehouse and structured it into three logical layers:

                 Staging Dataset – holds the raw data loaded directly from GCS.